Ali-Elgendy/Final-Project-Classification-with-Python/README.md

 Below, is where we are going to use the classification algorithms to create a model based on our training data and evaluate our testing data using evaluation metrics.

-We will use some of the algorithms taught in the course, specifically:
+We will use some of the algorithms, specifically:
 Linear Regression
 KNN
 Decision Trees